 For the first few days after birth, expect your baby to nurse very frequently.
 There is absolutely no schedule yet.
 If you are in a hospital, having your baby room-in with you can help since you'll be closer and can respond to their hunger cues when they start.
 Keep your baby skin-to-skin with you for most of the day.
 This way, anytime your baby looks for the breast, it will be right there!
 Rooting, head bobbing, fist sucking, mouth fluttering—these are all signs your baby is hungry.

 You can't nurse too often.
 Ask that the hospital give your baby no artificial nipples—no bottles or pacifiers.
 You are all the food and comfort your baby needs.

-All hail colostrum.
+3. All hail colostrum.

 During the first three days, you are producing a kind of milk called colostrum.
 It's small in amount, but rich in vitamins, proteins, antibodies and antiviral agents.
 It's your baby's first inoculation.
-It also acts as a laxative and helps your baby clear out his first poop (meconium).
+It also acts as a laxative and helps your baby clear out their first poop (meconium).

-Keep an eye on baby's weight loss.
+4. Keep an eye on the baby's weight loss.

 What if your baby is not latching?
 While rare, it does happen that some babies have trouble latching in the first few days.
 If this is the case, get some help from a lactation consultant or trusted helper right away.